 What is an LMFT?

-A Licensed Marriage and Family Therapist (LMFT) is a mental health professional who has obtained a license to practice therapy and counseling with a specific focus on systems theory, or training and understanding of relationships, couples, and families.
+A Licensed Marriage and Family Therapist (LMFT) is a mental health professional who has obtained a license to practice therapy/counseling with a focus on systems theory: the understanding of relationships, including friendships, romantic couples, and families.

 LMFTs are trained to diagnose and treat a wide range of mental and emotional issues, with an emphasis on how these issues affect individuals within the context of their relationships and family systems.